byterubpay/byterub-site/_posts/2016-04-24-overview-and-logs-for-the-dev-meeting-held-on-2016-04-24.md

 **\<dEBRUYNE_>** hyc, byterubmooo: Perhaps the two of you could collaborate with NobleSir on it
 **\<bigreddmachine>** Once the meeting is adjourned, can i hijack everyone/someone's attention for 2 mins to ask a question? it's not an official dev question, but still related i guess.
 **\<othe>** just throw it out
-**\<xmrpromotions>** can I ask about multi sig?
+**\<btrpromotions>** can I ask about multi sig?
 Am I right that ring ct will be a prerequisit for it?
 I ask because it sounds like it will be needed for bitsquare (at least to be used as intended)
 **\<othe>** no ringct is no prerequesite for multisig
 **\<othe>** and no bitshares doesnt need it
 **\<othe>** bitsquare